purus83/myproject1/README.md

-### Project Created for a Jenkins Pipeline to build, test and deploy a Java web app in Container.
+### Project Created for a Jenkins Pipeline to build, test and deploy a Java web app in Container...